 You can get EMA for heart or breathing problems if, without medical treatment, you are likely to end up in crisis within 2 days.

-Usually, EMA will not pay for medical care for conditions that are ongoing.
-But, EMA will pay for medical care for some chronic conditions, like cancer and kidney disease.
-EMA will not pay for home health services, mental health care, or other medical services for health problems considered “non-emergency.”
+Usually, EMA does not pay for medical care for conditions that are ongoing.
+EMA does not pay for home health services, mental health care, or other medical services for health problems considered “non-emergency.”